codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d43_3_memory_attribute_fields_in_the_vmsav8-64_translation_table_formats_descriptors.md

 The definition of IGNORED means the architecture guarantees that the PE makes no use of the field, see IGNORED on page Glossary-5886.
 For more information about these fields see Other fields in the VMSAv8-64 translation table format descriptors on page D4-1715.

+### Attribute fields in stage 1 VMSAv8-64 Block and Page descriptors

+In Block and Page descriptors, the memory attributes are split into an upper block and a lower block, as shown for a stage 1 translation: